 Beyond its effects on our understanding of the natural world and solutions to practical problems, the concentration of NBT raises ethical and legal issues.
-Evidence, primarily from paleontological material, suggests instances of illegal samplings.
-Even when material leaves its country of origin legally, ethical concerns persist regarding this practice due to challenges in tracing the conditions under which biological material is collected and exported (e.g. parachute science).
+Evidence, primarily from paleontological material, suggests instances of illegal samplings(6, 32).
+Even when material leaves its country of origin legally, ethical concerns persist regarding this practice due to challenges in tracing the conditions under which biological material is collected and exported (e.g. parachute science(7)).

-The most direct benefit is related to biodiversity advantages for the local community, including both the research community and society.
 To illustrate the neglection of this issue, the Nagoya Protocol, an important international agreement aimed at fair and equitable sharing, only encompasses the genetic component of biodiversity, ignoring the benefits associated with housing crucial reference material for local research development and educational purposes, among others.
 Therefore, critical documents like the Nagoya Protocol should be revised if the international community is genuinely committed to a fairer and more equitable sharing of biodiversity benefits.